wtsi-hgi/imirror/README.md

 There are very few options to `iput` that are still relevant (e.g., ticket-based access with `-t`), but they can be specified here if needs be.

+### Resumption

+Using the `--resume` option against the `SOURCE` directory (or the current working directory, if `SOURCE` is not specified) will cause `imirror` to resume a previously aborted upload.
+If the `SOURCE` has completed or is still in progress, then the tracking report will be shown instead.

+**Note** If whatever issue that caused the abortion in the first place has not been resolved in the meantime, there is no reason to suspect that resuming the upload won't immediately fail again.

 ### Tracking